-The Child and Family Studies major program content integrates theory with practice.
-A liberal arts foundation, coursework in professional development and the application of content knowledge, practicum experiences in two diverse settings, and the completion of a professional portfolio prepare students for professional roles as well as graduate school.
-Eleven different specialization options within the degree program allow students maximum choice as they prepare for the diverse professions that are of interest to most students.
-These specializations include: human development, families in society, youth worker, administration of programs for children, youth and families, early childhood education, early intervention/early childhood special education, elementary education, child welfare/human services, international worker, and family life educator.
+The Child, and Family Studies major program content integrates theory with practice.
+A liberal arts foundation, coursework in professional development and the application of content knowledge, practicum experiences in two diverse settings, and professional documentation prepare students for professional roles as well as graduate school.
+Students may choose focused elective courses in early childhood education, youth work, family life education, elementary education, human services, or child life.

 The Child and Family Studies program also offers a minor, which can be completed in close alignment with the Families and Society Junior Cluster.

-Both the Child and Family Studies major and minor place strong emphasis is placed on preparing students to become change agents, creating a more just world for children, youth, and families.
+Both the Child, Youth, and Family Studies major and minor place strong emphasis is placed on preparing students to become change agents, creating a more just world for children, youth, and families.